 No meeting can improve without actionable feedback.
 Build a holistic view of how attendees perceive your all-hands meeting by surveying them before and after the meeting.

-Either way, this survey can act as a primer for attendees on topics to be discussed at the meeting.
+This survey can act as a primer for attendees on topics to be discussed at the meeting.
 You can then share some or all results of both surveys afterwards to promote transparency and start a conversation about how to refine your all-hands meeting.
 It could even become a talking point during the next meeting to show how the company is acting on employee feedback.

 7. Spice things up with friendly competition